yast/yast-storage-ng/doc/fake-devicegraphs-yaml-format.md

   size may be missing and defaults to 'unlimited'.

   Note: all size values are exact.
-So, for example, on a 100 GiB disk you can't create a 100 GiB partition but only one with 1023 MiB.
+So, for example, on a 1000 MiB disk you can't create a 1000 MiB partition but only one with 999 MiB as the partition table takes up some space on its own.

 - start: The value is optional and, if given, specifies the partition start.
   When missing, the next free space is used taking into account any